-- YouTube for educational use ONLY. - Pinterest for educational use ONLY. - No Netflix or other streaming video/movie sites. - You will be randomly monitored throughout the day. - You are responsible for any damage to the laptop.
+- ☐ No Netflix or other streaming video/movie sites. - You will be randomly monitored throughout the day. - You are responsible for any damage to the laptop

 PICTURES/ VIDEOS/ PUBLICATIONS

 From time to time, our students are featured in newspaper articles, district bulletins, school web page, etc., celebrating special events in our schools.
 Photographs or likenesses may be released without written consent unless parents or guardians object in writing.
 Objections to release of information or photographs should be sent within two weeks of the student's enrollment in school to the building.
 Information on the district's student publications code is contained in Board Policy 504.3